DataDog/integrations-core/rethinkdb/README.md

     ```

-  Change the `path` and `service` parameter values based on your environment.
+  Change the `path` parameter value based on your environment.
 See the https://github.com/DataDog/integrations-core/blob/master/rethinkdb/datadog_checks/rethinkdb/data/conf.yaml.example for all available configuration options.

   3. [Restart the Agent][8].